neilellis/easydeploy/README.md

 The first time the script is run it will create the easydeploy ssh keys and tell you the public key.

 Once the keys are created this command will deploy your application to the hostname supplied - run it within a docker container and keep it running using supervisord

+#### Blue/Green Deploys

+    ezd -m blue -e prod update
+    ezd -m green -e prod update

+The -m option allows the adding of an additional modifier which will affect hostnames but not image names.
+Allowing multiple environments at the same deploy stage.
+This is typically to be used for blue/green deployments.

 #### File uploads